SMA-Robotics-6843/GuardianGears25/README.md

   - We did not test the photonvision enough this year so our pathplanning and pathfinding was still off.
   - Photonvision documentation can be found [here](https://docs.photonvision.org/en/latest/)

 - **Pathfinding** is pathplanner's function to create a path on the fly to drive to a set pose or a path you have made.
-I set up 12 different pathfinding commands to line up with each reef branch, and 2 more to line up with feeding stations, but these were not tested.
-The pose of the robot drifts too often and Photonvision was not tuned enough to compensate for it.
+The left and right triggers attempt to pathfind to the left and right reef bars respectively.
+The right side pathfinding works more consistently for some reason.
   - Pathfinding documentation can be found [here](https://pathplanner.dev/pplib-pathfinding.html)

 ### Presets